NicolaeTelescu/Tanks/README.md

 <br/>

-## The application will be resumed soon
+## The work for application will be resumed soon